-Businesses conducting product development and commercialization activities often refer to a nine-point Technical Readiness Level (TRL) scale.
-This scale helps categorize development stages which is helpful to define project scope, progress, timelines, and resource requirements.
+Canadian businesses that conduct product development and commercialization activities often refer to a nine-point Technical Readiness Level (TRL) scale that helps categorize project stages by identifying scope, progress, timelines, and resource requirements.

-The TRL scale is a critical project management tool that helps businesses keep track of activities and communicate progress between internal and third-party stakeholders.
+The TRL scale is a valuable project management tool that helps businesses keep track of project stages while communicating progress between internal and third-party stakeholders.

-The TRL system measures a technology’s maturity, from Level 1 (Concept Evaluation) to level 9 (Successful Deployment).
-Each of the nine levels demonstrate a clear milestone in the technology development project where significant activities are performed.
+The TRL system measures a technology’s maturity, from Level 1 (Concept Evaluation) to Level 9 (Successful Deployment).
+Each of the nine levels demonstrate a clear-cut milestone in the project’s development stage, where significant activities are performed.
 While some stages aren’t applicable for certain projects, most research and development projects will pass through each of the nine levels until it’s been successfully integrated into the market.

-Technology readiness levels are an important concept to understand for many reasons, but one of the top ones is that they can help you identify and apply for government funding programs at variance research stages.
-Many research grants and development funding programs use TRL as an eligibility component meant to pinpoint technologies at precise stages of development.
-Funding then helps to progress the innovation to a higher stage of development.
+Technology readiness levels are an important process to understand because they can further help businesses identify and apply for government funding programs at various research stages.
+Many Canadian grant and loan programs for research and development projects use TRL as an eligibility component meant to pinpoint technologies at precise stages of development.
+Government funding can assist projects in progressing the innovation of a technological product to a higher stage of development.

-This guide further explains each stage of the TRL framework and identifies government funding programs to correspond with early-stage research (TRL 1-3), development (TRL 4-6) and commercialization (TRL 7-9) projects.
+This TRL guide below explains each stage of the TRL framework and identifies government funding programs to correspond with early-stage research (TRL 1-3), development (TRL 4-6) and commercialization (TRL 7-9) projects.

 What is Your Project’s Technology Readiness Level?

-Technology development is not a linear process.
-The TRL system recognizes this, suggesting that projects may address some levels more quickly than others, or may skip some levels entirely.
-Considering that it takes this uniqueness into account, TRLs apply to most projects that face some degree of technical risk or uncertainty.
+It’s important to understand that technology development is not a linear process.
+The TRL system recognizes this, and suggests that projects may address some levels more quickly than others, or may skip some levels entirely.
+Considering that it takes project timeliness into account, TRLs apply to most projects that face some degree of technical risk or uncertainty.

 The nine phases of technology readiness outlined through the TRL system include: